gupta-himanshu/javascript-for-beginners/Basics.md

 10. Use the **var** keyword only for declaration or initialization, once for the life of any variable name in a document.
 We should not re-declare same variable twice.
+11. JavaScript is **untyped** language.
+This means that a JavaScript variable can hold a value of any data type.
+Unlike many other languages, you don't have to tell JavaScript during variable declaration what type of value the variable will hold.
+12. Also, the value type of a variable can change during the execution of a program and JavaScript takes care of it automatically.